-- Perhaps you’ve realized the incredible wealth building opportunities that renting a home out can provide for your financial future.
+- Perhaps you’ve realized the incredible wealth-building opportunities that renting a home out can provide for your financial future.

-Chances are – you’ve heard horror stories from accidental landlords about costly evictions, destroyed properties, professional tenants from hell, and all the reasons why you should not rent your house out.
-While these stories receive the most press and attention – the fact is, every day millions of landlords are renting out houses to great families across the world.
+Chances are you’ve heard horror stories from accidental landlords about costly evictions, destroyed properties, professional tenants from hell, and all the reasons why you should not rent your house out.
+While these stories receive the most press and attention, the fact is, every day millions of landlords are renting out houses to great families across the world.

 While all hassles can’t be eliminated, by following the tips, tricks, and techniques outlined in this guide, you will be able to minimize those hassles and turn your house into a profitable venture.
 Whatever your reasons are for learning how to rent your house out, this definitive guide is going to walk you through, step by step, how to rent your house with the least amount of stress and the best results.

 Before handing the keys to your house over to a complete stranger for care, there are decisions you need to make.
 In fact, the decisions you make now, before even searching for a tenant, will make the biggest impact on the success of your rental.
-The following are some questions to answer before you rent out your house:
+The following are some questions to answer before you rent out your house.

 Perhaps you are on the line, trying to decide whether or not renting your house is a good idea.
 Therefore, the first question you need to ask yourself before “how to rent my house out” is “should I rent my house out?”
-If you’re choosing between renting your house vs. selling it, I’d like to make the case why renting out your house is the best decision.
+If you’re choosing between renting your house versus selling it, I’d like to make the case why renting out your house is the best decision.
 After all, the benefits of renting out a house are numerous.

-- By renting your house, you are able to continue to hold onto your house while the tenant’s monthly rent pays down your mortgage each month.
+- By renting your house, you can continue to hold onto your house while the tenant’s monthly rent pays down your mortgage each month.
 During this time, property values (hopefully) will climb and build wealth for your future.
 You may also begin to experience additional monthly cashflow if you can rent your house out for more than what your monthly expenses are, which should be the goal for all potential landlords.

 - Finally, by renting out your house you retain the possibility of returning to that home.
 This is especially helpful if you’ve been forced to move quickly because of a temporary job relocation.

 There is no end to the amount of improving you can do to your house before renting it out.
 The problem becomes learning when to stop.
-When is good enough, good enough?
-A house should be clean, empty (unless you are offering it “furnished” which is uncommon) and free from any major repairs at the time the tenant moves in.
+When is good enough good enough?
+A house should be clean, empty (unless you are offering it furnished, which is uncommon) and free from any major repairs at the time the tenant moves in.
 Be sure everything is up to code, to the best of your knowledge.
 Have a professional carpet cleaner clean the carpets before showing the property.
 I recently posted this question (how much should you improve your property before putting renters in) in the BiggerPockets forums, and here are some of the answers I got: